 Beginner Processors

-Shopify (Stripe), Square, and PayPal are all examples of large payment aggregators that offer customers (merchants) the option of charging their customers (subscribers) recurringly.
+Shopify (Stripe), Square, and PayPal are all examples of large payment aggregators that offer customers (merchants) the option of charging their customers recurrently.
 These options are fine as long as your sales volume is very low.
-But if your subscription service accelerates to a more substantial subscriber base, the flat rate pricing offered by these companies will eat away at your profits.
+But if your business accelerates to be more substantial, these companies’ flat rate pricing will eat away at your profits.

 Flat rate pricing means you will pay the same for every type of transaction, whether it’s a Visa, MasterCard, Discover, or American Express… whether it’s a credit or debit card.
 In reality, each one of these cards has a different processing fee.